 May ends with a couple of great planet-spotting opportunities.
 See the slender crescent Moon meet Venus.
 And watch Jupiter and Mars get increasing close, culminating in a conjunction where they’ll appear only a Moon’s-width apart.

-While you’re observing the planets on May 4–5, look for shooting stars.
+While you’re observing the planets, look for shooting stars.
 The Eta Aquarids peak in the predawn hour of May 5.
+The comet responsible for the Eta Aquarids shower is Halley’s Comet!
 In the Northern Hemisphere, we expect 10 meteors per hour.
-The comet responsible for the Eta Aquarids shower is Halley’s Comet.
-See more viewing tips for meteor showers.

 A total lunar eclipse of May’s full Moon appears on Sunday night, May 15, with the entire eclipse visible from the eastern half of the U.S. and Canada and all of South America!
 West of the Mississippi, the Moon will rise already eclipsed, offering intriguing photography opportunities.
 Many folks in the media call this a “Blood Moon.”

 Before dawn in the east on the 1st, Venus and Jupiter are still wonderfully close together.

 From the 3rd to the 20th, look for an easy planet lineup featuring, from left to right, Venus, Jupiter, Mars, and Saturn.